Skip to main content

 Treatments for radiculopathy

-Treatment is conservative for most cases.
+Treatment is conservative for most radiculopathy cases.
 Most of the time cervical radiculopathy responds well.
-Similarly, most cases of low back pain with radiculopathy improve spontaneously, or on their own.
+Similarly, most cases of low back pain with radiculopathy improve spontaneously (on their own).

 Medications

-• Acetaminophen (Tylenol): This is safe and inexpensive.
-But be careful not to take more than 4 grams per day.
+• Acetaminophen (Tylenol): Tylenol is commonly used because it’s safe and inexpensive.
+But be careful not to take more than 4 g per day.

-• Nonsteroidal anti-inflammatories (NSAIDs): These are only for short-term use, in order to avoid gastric ulcers or cardiovascular complications.
+• Nonsteroidal anti-inflammatories (NSAIDs): NSAIDs are only for short-term use, in order to avoid gastric ulcers or cardiovascular complications.

 • Oral steroids: Some people improve with a tapered dose of oral steroids.
 Prednisone is a common one.

-• Muscle relaxants: These are an option for pain relief, although they may make you drowsy.
+• Muscle relaxants: These are a popular option for pain relief, although they may make you drowsy.

 • Antiepileptics: These are medications that prevent seizures.
 But they also help to treat nerve pain.
 Gabapentin and pregabalin are among the most common.

-• Antidepressants: Cymbalta (duloxetine) can help treat nerve pain.
+• Antidepressants: Duloxetine (Cymbalta) can help treat nerve pain.

-• Opioids: These have a potential for abuse and addiction, so they are only for severe pain and require careful use.
+• Opioids: These have a potential for abuse and addiction, so they’re only for severe pain and require careful use.

 Injections

 Epidural steroid injections help decrease inflammation around the nerve root.
 These work by injecting the medication into the fluid around the spinal cord.
-Your healthcare provider will use X-rays to make sure you get the injection in the right location.
-They inject a mixture of a steroid and local anesthesia to relieve pain and inflammation.
+Your healthcare team will use X-rays to make sure you get the injection in the right location.
+They’ll inject a mixture of a steroid and local anesthesia to relieve pain and inflammation.

 Epidural injections are a common type of injection.
-While you may get immediate relief of your symptoms, it may not provide long-term relief.
-Some people may benefit from injections in other locations of the spine as well.
-These can include injections in the joints of the spine.
+You may get immediate relief from your symptoms, but it may not provide long-term relief.
+Some people may benefit from injections in other locations of the spine as well, like injections in the joints of the spine.

 Surgery